SylphAI-Inc/AdalFlow/docs/source/tutorials/index.rst

 :ref:`Component<core-component>` is to LLM task pipelines what `nn.Module` is to PyTorch models.
-An LLM task pipeline in LightRAG mainly consists of components, such as a `Prompt`, `ModelClient`, `Generator`, `Retriever`, `Agent`, or any other custom components.
+An LLM task pipeline in AdalFlow mainly consists of components, such as a `Prompt`, `ModelClient`, `Generator`, `Retriever`, `Agent`, or any other custom components.
 This pipeline can be `Sequential` or a Directed Acyclic Graph (DAG) of components.
 A `Prompt` will work with `DataClass` to ease data interaction with the LLM model.
 A `Retriever` will work with databases to retrieve context and overcome the hallucination and knowledge limitations of LLM, following the paradigm of Retrieval-Augmented Generation (RAG).
 An `Agent` will work with tools and an LLM planner for enhanced ability to reason, plan, and act on real-world tasks.

-Additionally, what shines in LightRAG is that all orchestrator components, like `Retriever`, `Embedder`, `Generator`, and `Agent`, are model-agnostic.
+Additionally, what shines in AdalFlow is that all orchestrator components, like `Retriever`, `Embedder`, `Generator`, and `Agent`, are model-agnostic.
 You can easily make each component work with different models from different providers by switching out the `ModelClient` and its `model_kwargs`.